carrotsearch/gatsby-plugin-relativize/readme.md

+This repository is deprecated.
+The most up-to-date code is now at [@carrotsearch/gatsby-theme-apidocs](https://github.com/carrotsearch/gatsby-theme-apidocs/tree/master/plugins/gatsby-plugin-relativize).

+---

 # gatsby-plugin-relativize

 A Gatsby plugin that post-processes the output to remove the dependency on absolute URLs.
 The post-processed site should work when deployed at any URL prefix.